PooshanRaul/phd-portfolio/README.md

 # PhD Portfolio - Pooshan Raul

-Welcome to the professional PhD portfolio of **Pooshan Raul**, showcasing expertise in **Finite Element Analysis (FEA)**, **Computational Fluid Dynamics (CFD)**, and **Mechanical Design**.
+Welcome to the PhD portfolio of **Pooshan Raul**, showcasing expertise in **Finite Element Analysis (FEA)**, **Computational Fluid Dynamics (CFD)**, and **Mechanical Design**.
 This portfolio highlights projects, skills, and academic achievements tailored for PhD applications in fields like thermofluids, mechanical design, and computational modeling.

 ---